yurigurlie207/household-task-manager-rails/README.md

 DONE - next steps...reread project docs and decide how I was to proceed.
 User validation/error checking on user login flow?
 Or start building in the rest of the app?
 I can do my thinking through the week and start doing some work next weekend.

+11/14/20
+Man, another long hiatus.
+I think I'll do validations and error messages at the very end of this project for now, once the task and subtask structure has also been built in just so I can tackle it all in one fell swoop.

+Today, I will try to set up the task (and potentially subtask models).